-Summary: In the first part of this series, we introduced analytics, metrics, and KPIs.
+In the first part of this series, we introduced analytics, metrics, and KPIs.
 We discussed why metrics are important, how to interpret them, and how to decide which ones to track.
-In this article, we’ll review the metrics that we have found to be most useful to our retail customers.
-We’ll discuss how they are generally calculated, how they can be improved, and when possible, any industry benchmarks that are worth considering.
-We’ll also touch on the use of segmented analysis to provide a clearer picture of business health.
+In this article, we’ll review the metrics we found to be most beneficial to our retail customers.
+We’ll discuss how they are generally calculated, how they can be improved, and, when possible, any industry benchmarks worth considering.
+We’ll also touch on segmented analysis to provide a clearer picture of business health.
 We’d encourage you to start with part one, An Introduction to E-Commerce Analytics, if you are new to analytics.
 If you’re already familiar, then part two is a great starting point.
 In part three, we’ll dive even deeper and discuss some technical tips for collecting, analyzing, and acting on your metrics at scale.

 Below are the metrics we’ve found to be most useful when assessing the health of your e-commerce storefront.
 Before running off and collecting these, be sure to review the next section on segmentation, because how you view the data is just as important as the data itself!

 Arguably some of the most important metrics in e-commerce, conversion rates measure the fraction of users that move on to the next step in the buying process from some previous step.
 These can be tracked all throughout your sales and marketing funnel and are most commonly reported as a percentage.
 Some common measurement points include:

 - External Clickthrough Rates: The fraction of ad viewers that proceed to your landing page from some external source such as an advertisement or a search engine results page (SERP)

 - Bounce Rate: The fraction of users that leave your site directly from the landing page (really the opposite of a conversion rate)

 - CTA Clickthrough Rates: The fraction of users that click on various call-to-action (CTA) buttons or links throughout your site